tpeterson17/Ledger-Activity/Lesson-Plan.md

 Make sure that everyone is able to not only hit their APIs, but are also able to persist their data as well.
 Address any questions or issues before moving onto the next endpoint.

 ### Students Attempt Remaining Endpoints

 The boilerplate for the controller is in place and the students have now seen an example of one endpoint utilizing a DAO.
 This is a great opportunity to let them loose for a little while.
 Let's see how far they can get coding out the happy paths for the rest of the endpoints.
 Be extra sensitive to struggling students and reassure them that we will code through the remaining endpoints once the class has had a chance to attempt them.
+Consider devoting around 30 minutes of the 1 hour and 30 minutes allotted for Step 4 of this activity.

 ### Live Code Remaining Endpoints (Happy Path Only)

 Keep the following points in mind as you code the rest of the controller:

 1. Optionals are a common sticking point for beginners.
 Remind the students that JPA's findById method returns an Optional which is why we have to handle them.
 Optional in Java is a data structure that encapsulates another type that may or may not be null.
 JPA uses Optional because it has no way of knowing whether or not it will get back a null Transaction record from the database.